pasqu4le/clifm/README.md

 ![screenshot](https://github.com/pasqu4le/clifm/raw/master/screenshot.png)

-> Note: this is still an experiment.
-Directory navigation will do no harm, but double-check before starting operations on your file system.
+> Note: Directory navigation will do no harm, but double-check before starting operations on your file system.
 I take no responsibility for what you do with this software.

 ## Installation
 > Note: You may need to install `ncurses` on your system before using clifm